-Polymyositis (pol-e-mi-o-SI-tis) is a rare muscle disease that usually affects adults.
+Polymyositis (pol-e-my-o-SY-tis) is a rare muscle disease.
 A few studies that looked at small numbers of people with polymyositis over a number of years found that a gluten-free diet was linked to symptom reduction.

-Without stronger evidence, though, having polymyositis doesn't mean you need to eliminate gluten from your diet — unless you also have celiac disease, which may be more common in people with polymyositis than in the general population.
+Without stronger evidence, though, having polymyositis doesn't mean you need to cut out gluten — unless you also have celiac disease.

 In celiac disease, an abnormal immune system reaction keeps your small intestine from absorbing gluten, which is a protein in wheat, rye and barley.
 Eating these grains invariably causes digestive distress, as does eating processed foods containing gluten.
 A gluten-free diet is the basic requirement for living with celiac disease.